 - Minimize RF signal power loss

 - Minimize overall cost

 - Minimize size and weight

-Kyocera America has been designing and manufacturing advanced T/R modules for over 20 years.
+Kyocera International has been designing and manufacturing advanced T/R modules for over 20 years.
 Our module designs for phased array radar systems have evolved to an integrated approach which uses a monolithic ceramic body with brazed metal features.
 We have integrated the metal housing, feedthroughs, filters, and substrates together to eliminate the critical tuning process and reduce the cost of the module.
 The integrated packages have 3-dimensional routing with well-shielded shorter striplines and weigh much less.
 Integrating RF connectors to the package for the module-to-manifold interfaces can also drastically improve the system reliability by insuring robust and efficient signal interfaces.
 Our design team and program managers will work with you to create a manufacturable design that stays within your electrical loss budget and meets or exceeds your mechanical and thermal requirements.